henrik/livejournal_tasks/README.markdown

 Properties for `create` and `update`:

     :subject       A string.
     :body          The entry contents.
-Alias for :event.
 Passing nil or "" raises AccidentalDeleteError.
     :tags          An array of strings.
-Alias for :taglist.
 Stored comma-separated, so no commas.
     :time          A Time.
 LJ will use the time as-is, ignoring the time zone.
 Can be past or future.
 Defaults to now on create.
     :mood          A string.
     :music         A string.
     :location      A string.
     :picture       User picture keyword.
 A string.
-Alias for :pickeyword.
     :security      One of: :public, :friends, :private, :custom (pass an :allowmask integer with :custom).
     :comments      One of: :normal, :none, :noemail
     :screening     One of: :default, :all, :anonymous, :nonfriends, :none